Ivan-zwx/comp-vis-project/README.md

    - Designed for simplicity and clarity, this model does not rely on pre-trained weights and is implemented entirely in PyTorch.

 ## 6. Training and Evaluation Methodology
-The training process involves:
-- **Dataset Splitting:**
+- **Dataset:**
   The original training data is split into a training set and a validation set using a fixed random seed (to ensure reproducibility).

 - **Hyperparameters:**
   Consistent hyperparameters (learning rate, batch size, number of epochs, etc.) are used across all models as defined in the configuration file.

 - **Metrics:**
-  - **Training Loss and Validation Loss:** Monitored at each epoch.
+  - Training Loss and Validation Loss
-  - **Dice Coefficient and Intersection over Union (IoU):** Used as key metrics for evaluating segmentation quality.
+  - Dice Coefficient and Intersection over Union (IoU)

 - **Early Stopping and Checkpointing:**
   The training is monitored with early stopping (based on validation loss) to prevent overfitting.
 The best model checkpoint is saved and used for final evaluation.